jundalisay/superb/content/en/research/mohammad/quran/sura-002g.md

 ---
 title: "Rules on Food, Fasting, Gambling, and Revenge"
-heading: "Sura 2e of the Quran Simplified"
+heading: "Sura 2g of the Quran Simplified"
 date: 2022-01-25
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/sura-002f
-linkbtext: "2f"
-linkf: /research/mohammad/quran/sura-002h
-linkftext: "2h"
 ---